18 Questions to ask your VPN Service provider

 This is arguably a fairly comprehensive starting list.
-TorrentFreak staff seem dedicated and knowledgeable, and their 2011 survey attracted the attention of many providers that had been omitted.
+TorrentFreak staff seem dedicated and knowledgeable, and their earlier surveys attracted the attention of many providers that had been omitted.
 But there are two key limitations.
-First, I’m familiar with at least two privacy-friendly VPN services that don’t appear on the TorrentFreak lists (Cryptohippie.net and Insorg.org).
-And there may be others, especially those that don’t cater to BitTorrent users.
-Second, TorrentFreak is, for the most part, merely summarizing VPN providers' responses, and has not verified any of their claims.
+First, more obscure and low-key privacy-friendly VPN services don’t appear on the TorrentFreak lists (e.g. cryptostorm).
+Some providers don’t cater to BitTorrent users and have no motivation to appear on this list.
+Second, TorrentFreak is, for the most part, merely summarizing VPN providers’ responses, and has not verified any of their claims.
 Comments in both reviews are also worth reading, by the way, but can’t always be taken seriously.

-Conversely, these incidents also demonstrate that news spreads very quickly on the Internet (except, it seems, to reddit).
+Conversely, these incidents also demonstrate that news spreads very quickly on the Internet.
 With all of that in mind, I recommend starting with VPN services that meet the following criteria:

-- It appears in TorrentFreak’s 2013 survey (plus others that you think were improperly omitted).
+- It appears in TorrentFreak’s survey (adding others to your shortlist that you think were improperly omitted).

 - It’s not listed as logging in TorrentFreak’s surveys.

 - It has been in business for at least three years.

 - An hour or so of Web searching reveals no evidence of privacy violations.